The Hidden Challenge in Every Vitamin D Gummy

 • Vitamin D in MCT oil is common, but MCT oil degrades faster at typical gummy cooking temperatures (80°C–90°C).

 Each raw material demands a different emulsifier system.
-There's no one-size-fits-all solution.
+No single solution fits all.

 The Regulatory Reality